 I brain dump every Friday so I know what to expect next week and I can enjoy my weekend.

-To do a brain dump, grab a blank piece of paper.
-Set a timer for 10 minutes or listen to a short playlist of your favorite songs.
+To do a brain dump, set a timer for 10 minutes or listen to a short playlist of your favorite songs.

 Categorize your tasks